SamuelVedel/kerpad/kerpad.1.md

 : Activate edge motion even when the touchpad is just touched.

 **-\-no-edge-protection**
-: Don't ignore touches made beyond the edge limits.
+: Don't ignore touches and presses made beyond the edge limits.

 **-\-disable-double-tap**
 : Don't consider the touchpad pressed when it is double tapped.